Practical Driving Test

 An emergency stop is also carried out on 1 test in 3 (extended test will always include an emergency stop).

-Your practical driving test will also include around 10 minutes of independent driving.
-It’s designed to assess your ability to drive safely while making decisions on your own and can be directions given at the start of the independent section, following road signs to a destination or a combination of the two.
+Your practical driving test will also include around 20 minutes of independent driving.
+It’s designed to assess your ability to drive safely while making decisions on your own and can be following directions from a Sat Nav, a series of directions given by the examiner at the start of the independent section, following road signs to a destination or a combination of these .

 This is not a navigation exercise so don’t worry if you forget where you’re going or make a mistake with route.